Main region

 • Defined Benefit or Corporate Lifetime Pension account: We pay any benefit according to the rules of your plan at the time of your death.

-Making a Will is one of the best things you can do for those you leave behind.
+Making a Will (estate) is one of the best things you can do for those you leave behind.
 It outlines how you want your estate (also known as your assets or net worth) to be shared.

 Remember, you'll likely need to update your Will throughout your life as your situation changes.